GenBench/genbench_cbt_2023/src/genbench/tasks/icl_consistency_test/doc.md

 number of parameters or instructions tuning).
 These external factors can be added into analysis by using the task.add_factor() method.
 The output-metric is Cohen\'s kappa for each factor across all different conditions.
 A kappa-value close to 1 indicates that the factors does not change the model prediction, while a factor close to 0 strongly changes model predictions.
-Currently, this test evaluats the ANLI-dataset (Nie et al., 2019).
+Currently, this test evaluates the ANLI-dataset (Nie et al., 2019).

-*Size*: for 600 data_IDs.
+*Size*: 57600 for 600 data_IDs.
 The user can choose to reduce the number of evaluated data_IDs.

 ## Abstract
 Finding the best way of adapting pre-trained language models to a task is a big challenge in current NLP.